BoggTech/VisorView/README.md

 3                | Switch active set to Cashbots.
 4                | Switch active set to Lawbots.
 5                | Switch active set to Bossbots.
+6                | Switch active set to Cog Bosses.
+7                | Switch active set to Misc.
 S                | Toggle Shadow.
-The drop-shadow below the cog will be toggled on/off.
+The drop-shadow below the cog will be toggled on/off (if possible).
+Control+S        | Toggle Skelecog (if possible)
 Control+H        | Toggle Head.
-The cog's head will be toggled on/off.
+The cog's head will be toggled on/off (if possible).
 Control+B        | Toggle Body.
-The cog's body/suit will be toggled on/off.
+The cog's body/suit will be toggled on/off (if possible).
 A                | View animation list.
 This list can be scrolled, and entries can be clicked to switch the active animation. **Some controls are disabled when this menu is open!**
 P                | Toggle Pose Mode.
 When pose mode is active, the cog's animation will pause, and the scrollwheel can be used to cycle through the animation's frames.
+Pressing it again disables posing, and the actor/part will hang on the last frame you posed it at.
-B                | Toggle animation blending.
+B                | Toggle animation smoothing.
 F9               | Take screenshot.
 This will be stored to the `screenshots` directory by default.
 Control+Z        | Reset to default camera position, positioning it directly in front of the cog.
 Mousewheel       | Can be used with the animations menu or pose mode.
 See **p** and **a** controls for instructions.

-This program uses the default Panda3D camera controls.
 See the gif below for controlling the camera with your mouse.

 ![An animated gif of a Toontown Rewritten cog.
 The camera is being manipulated by the mouse movement, both rotationally and positionally.](assets/camera.gif)

+# USAGE FAQ
+## What cogs are available?
+From top to bottom:
+- Five supervisors, including angry foreman.
+- All sellbots, including the foreman and V.P.
+- All cashbots, including the auditor and C.F.O.
+- All lawbots, including the clerk and C.J.
+- All bossbots, including the president and C.E.O.
+- Misc actors: Goons, The Boiler and the Field Office.
+- Bosses: V.P., C.F.O., C.J., C.E.O.

+Sets of cogs can be traversed with the up/down arrow keys.
+Individual cogs can be traversed with left/right.

+Additionally, each standard cog can be swapped with their skelecog using Control+S.

+## How do I animate the cog?
+How do I use "pose mode"?
+Pressing **A** on your keyboard will bring up a scrolling menu of valid animation names to use.
+Press any to apply it to the actor.
+When an animation is applied to the actor, you can then press **P** to pose them on any frame.
+Use your mousewheel to increase or decrease the frame you're on.

+Please note that multi-part actors, such as the cog bosses, will first prompt you to select a part of the model to animate/pose.

-# FAQ
+# TECHNICAL FAQ
 ## I'm not familiar with GitHub.
 How do I download the code?
 If you don't know how to use git, you can download a zipped version of the code from the main page: